yasudakn/kubeflow-pipelines-clv/run/README.md

 ### Running the pipelines using KFP SDK

+You can use the `kfp.Client()` API from the [KFP SDK](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/) to upload pipelines to a KFP environment, create experiments, and start runs.

 This folder contains a sample Python script demonstrating how to use `kfp.Client()` API from the KFP SDK to configure experiments, upload pipelines, and submit pipeline runs programmatically.